File a Complaint

 IDEM does not regulate or have the authority to address complaints and issues that are associated with storm water quantity, including flooding, drainage, or excessive run-off.
 These issues are typically addressed through local ordinances and building codes and should be directed to your local municipal or county governmental entity.

 IDEM does not regulate the use of pesticides or fertilizers.
-Contact the Indiana Office of the State Chemist for more information.
+Contact the Office of Indiana State Chemist for more information.

 IDEM does not regulate workplace safety.
 Please contact the Indiana Department of Labor to file a complaint.